rdfostrich/article-jws2018-ostrich/content/querying.md

 #### Query

-For the first query case, where the start version corresponds to the snapshot version the algorithm is straightforward.
+For the first query case, where the start version corresponds to the snapshot version, the algorithm is straightforward.
 Since we always store our deltas relative to the snapshot, filtering the delta of the given end version based on the given triple pattern directly corresponds to the desired result stream.